Twitch on Windows 11 during our test – channel is offline, with chat panel and follower list on the left.

 Check Windows’ volume mixer if audio is low

 On PC, Twitch (app or browser) can have its own volume level.
-We’ve seen Twitch set lower than system sound, making streams seem “mysteriously” quiet.
+We’ve seen Twitch set lower than system audio, making the stream seem mysteriously quiet.

 Performance5